jarmokivekas/nautilus-dive-data-explorer/README.md

 Grafana does not seem to have a similar time cursor for tabular time series as Chronograf.

-Eventlog entries can ba added as annotations from influx
+Eventlog entries can be added as annotations from influx

 http://docs.grafana.org/reference/annotations/